JosepLleal/Research_Buff_Manager/docs/README.md

 Ok, calm down, just for now the only thing you need to know about this variable is that whenever a new effect is created in this file, the new effect id will be *latest effect id + 1*.
 So for instance if we want to create a new effect, his id would be 1 (0+1).

 ## Read XML File & Store Effects
 In order to read the XML file I have made a function called *LoadEffect()*.
-This function basically iteratesall the *< effect >* nodes and stores all his attributes in a temporary Effect created in the same function.
-Once all the variables of the effect are set, we store this effect in an array called *effect* (created in the *BuffManager.h*).
+This function basically iterates all the *< effect >* nodes and stores all his attributes in a temporary Effect created in the same function.
+Once all the variables of the effect are set, we store this effect in an array called *effects* (created in the *BuffManager.h*).
 Remember that *id* I talked about?
 This is the moment to use it!
 To store the effect in the array we will do the following: *effects*[*new_effect_id*] = *new_effect*;
+***IMPORTANT:*** with all the *enum-type* variables of the effect, in order to set properly their type I have created a function called *SetValue(&effect, string)* that basically "converts" the string passed into the corresponding *enum-type*.

 <details>
   <summary>Click here to see the function (IF YOU HAVEN'T DONE THE TODO's DO NOT CLICK)</summary>